o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-cpp.md

     Or, enable the Gem using the Project Manager (refer to [Adding and Removing Gems in a Project](/docs/user-guide/project-config/add-remove-gems.md)).

-3. Build the project by using the `o3de` script (refer to [Build a project](https://o3de.org/docs/user-guide/build/configure-and-build/#build-a-project)).
+4. Build the project by using the O3DE CLI (refer to [Build a project](https://o3de.org/docs/user-guide/build/configure-and-build/#build-a-project)).
 Or, use the Project Manager (refer to the **Build** action in the [Project Manager](https://o3de.org/docs/user-guide/project-config/project-manager/)) page.

-4. Open O3DE Editor for your project.
+5. Open O3DE Editor for your project.

-5. Open the tool by selecting **Tools > Examples**.
+6. Open the tool by selecting **Tools > Examples**.

 Now you can access your new tool from O3DE Editor.
 By default, this tool contains a simple user interface (UI).
 In the next steps, we'll design the tool's UI and code its functionality.